Accreditation

 Prerequisites:

-To train as an Accredited BUSS® Practitioner you must have a core training in either Social Work, Clinical or Educational Psychology, Occupational Therapy or Child Psychotherapy.
+To train to become an Accredited BUSS® Practitioner you must first have a core training in either Social Work, Clinical or Educational Psychology, Occupational Therapy or Child Psychotherapy.
 There may, on rare occasions, be an exception to this, e.g. a practitioner who is a Certified Theraplay® Practitioner working within a Multidisciplinary Team.
-In such circumstances, decisions will be made on a case by case basis, but the key factor will be the person working within an appropriate Multidisciplinary Team.
+In such circumstances, decisions will be made on a case by case basis, but the key factor will be that the person is working within an appropriate Multidisciplinary Team.
+Please get in touch if you would like to discuss eligibility to train with us.

-Pathway Two – Accreditation as a BUSS® Preschool Group Practitioner
+Pathway Two – Accreditation as a BUSS® in Early Years LEAPlets Groupwork Practitioner

-It is recognised that a lot of skilled and experienced practitioners working with children who have experienced developmental trauma do not have a core clinical or Social Work training.
-With this in mind, we have developed an arm of training that builds on Level One BUSS® training to train practitioners to follow a manualised programme for a BUSS® preschool group (Training as a BUSS® Group Practitioner).
+It is recognised that a lot of skilled and experienced practitioners working with children who have experienced developmental trauma do not have a core clinical training.
+With this in mind, we have developed an arm of training that builds on Level One BUSS® training to support practitioners to deliver a manualised programme for a BUSS® preschool group (Training as a BUSS® Groupwork Practitioner).
 This group is designed for preschool children and their foster carers or adoptive parents but can also be adapted for use within an education setting.
 There are further details of the training and supervision requirements below.

 Introduction to BUSS® Webinar and Level One Training